1933 Six Day of Paris at Vel’ d’Hiv’

 Deboss/Emboss

-The debossed and embossed print has a beautiful finished look, it is ready to go straight into a frame.
+The debossed and embossed print has a beautiful finished look, and it is ready to go straight into a frame.
 No mats needed.

 Lithograph Size: 18 x 24 in (46 x 61 cm)